What we started with.

 - Their brand needed a modernized design, look, and unified marketing narrative.

 - The website needed completely redesigned to match these new standards.

-- E-Learning environments would need the same treatment.
+- Their 3rd party E-Learning environments would need the same treatments, if possible.

 Montessori Live gave us a lot of creative freedom at the beginning.
-Dan and I worked together to pull inspiration from all the different Education organization types in the industry.
+We initially pulled inspiration from all the different Education organization types in the industry.
 We discovered the industry loves trees, hands, shadow children, books, and shields…why shields?